“We’re moving to containers, but should we use ECS or EKS?”

 Complex deployment requirements → EKS

-Applications with straightforward deployment patterns work beautifully on ECS.
-When you need advanced features like canary deployments, complex affinity rules, or specialized scheduling, EKS provides more built-in capabilities.
+Straightforward deployment patterns run fine on ECS.
+When you need canary deployments, complex affinity rules, or specialized scheduling, EKS has more built-in options.

 5. Scale requirements